Amazon WorkDocs Service Level Agreement

 Amazon WorkDocs SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of Amazon WorkDocs, or any other Amazon WorkDocs performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Amazon WorkDocs; (ii) that result from any actions or inactions of you or any third party; (iii) that result from failure to follow the guidelines or exceeding the limitations described in the Amazon WorkDocs Documentation on the AWS Site; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (v) arising from our suspension or termination of your right to use Amazon WorkDocs in accordance with the Agreement (collectively, the “Amazon WorkDocs SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension or termination of Amazon WorkDocs, or any other Amazon WorkDocs performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Amazon WorkDocs; (ii) that result from any actions or inactions of you; (iii) that result from failure to follow the guidelines or exceeding the limitations described in the Amazon WorkDocs Documentation on the AWS Site; (iv) that result from your equipment, software or other technology; or (v) arising from our suspension or termination of your right to use Amazon WorkDocs in accordance with the Agreement (collectively, the “Amazon WorkDocs SLA Exclusions”).
 If availability is impacted by factors other than those used in our calculation of the Error Rate, then we may issue a Service Credit considering such factors at our discretion.

 “Error Rate” means: (i) the total number of internal server errors returned by Amazon WorkDocs as error status “InternalError” or “ServiceUnavailable”, excluding errors caused by connectivity to customers’ resources like Directory, divided by (ii) the total number of requests for the applicable request type during that five minute interval.
 We will calculate the Error Rate for each Amazon WorkDocs account as a percentage for each five minute interval in the monthly billing cycle.
 The calculation of the number of internal server errors will not include errors that arise directly or indirectly as a result of any of the Amazon WorkDocs SLA Exclusions.